chrisstaudinger/HomeGrownLocal-2-sided-marketplace-Rails-App/README.md

-11. Describe (in general terms) the data structure of marketplace apps that are similar to your own (e.g. eBay, Airbnb).
+**11. Describe (in general terms) the data structure of marketplace apps that are similar to your own (e.g. eBay, Airbnb).**

 Gumtree: This platform is not a compettitor, but is similar in concept of the application architecture.
 For this application it is reasonable to expect their general data structure consists something along the lines of a user, admin, item, profile, message, watchlist, view and an order model.

-12. Discuss the database relations to be implemented.
+**12. Discuss the database relations to be implemented.**

 We used a range of database relations.
 Users have a single profile, have a single role, has a single watchlist and many watch_items through watchlist.
 Moreover, users have many items, many messages and many conversations.
 Additionally, Items have a single item_category, items have a user, items have a measurement, items have many watchlist through watch_items.

-13. Describe your project’s models in terms of the relationships (active record associations) they have with each other.
+**13. Describe your project’s models in terms of the relationships (active record associations) they have with each other.**

 #### User